In this tutorial, you will learn the most common issues that may prevent you from accessing some websites and how to troubleshoot them.

 Changing the connection protocols can resolve a lot of various issues.
 From connection issues to streaming issues, VPN protocols are the key elements in a VPN connection.

-Go to the Surfshark application, click on Settings, then Advanced, and lastly, Protocol.
+Go to the Surfshark application, click on Settings, then VPN Settings, and lastly, Protocol.
 Here, you will find all of the available protocols, including OpenVPN UDP/TCP, and WireGuard.
 Sadly, this does not apply to router setups or Linux devices, but you still have the OpenVPN UDP or TCP options available - give both of them a go!

 Check for connection leaks